 Every student has the right to learn and every teacher has the right to teach in a safe environment.
 By living our school values, we work proactively to ensure our students are engaged and making good choices about their behaviour.
 At times we may need to intervene when behaviours are disrupting the class learning or safety.
-Below are some brief examples of possible behaviours and ways students may be educated to help them make better choices:
+At APS we believe that every person and situation is different, so strategies are planned on a case-by-case basis to best meet the needs of the students, staff and families involved.
+This may include departmental or external agencies.